Most Famous Metal Bands and Their Logos

 Logo Black Sabbath

-The Black Sabbath logo is executed in purple, rounded letters arranged in a wave-like form.
+The Black Sabbath logo is rendered in purple, with rounded letters arranged in a wave-like pattern.
 The chosen color is associated with mysticism and mystery in the band’s compositions.
 The wavy arrangement symbolizes the psychedelic influence in the musicians’ early works.
 Despite the dark atmosphere of many songs, the inscription’s style is surprisingly soft, creating an unusual contrast with the heavy sound.
-The emblem highlights the paradoxical creativity of the group that forever changed rock music.
+The emblem highlights the group’s paradoxical creativity that forever changed rock music.

 Killswitch Engage